Do you ever wish you knew more about plants?

 Here’s an example of some willow flowers that might help to expand your definition of what flowers are supposed to look like.

-Many tree flowers are inconspicuous and easily missed
+Many tree flowers are inconspicuous and easily missed, so remember to look carefully.

 #3 Expand Your Focus